Providing The Skilled, Assertive Advocacy You Deserve

 Nor should the document result in ambiguity when construed in light of later events or circumstances (latent ambiguity), even when the language might be clear.

-Ambiguity And Litigation
+Ambiguity That Leads To Litigation

-Drafting ambiguity can come up in many areas of law and a variety of scenarios.
-For example, in one Florida case, the issue was whether in a noncompete agreement, a limit on practicing medicine within “five square miles” means within a five-mile radius of another medical practice or something else?
+Drafting contracts and documents with ambiguous language can come up in many areas of law and in a variety of scenarios.
+For example, in one Florida case, the issue was whether, in a noncompete agreement, a limit on practicing medicine within “five square miles” means within a five-mile radius of another medical practice or something else.
+It will depend on whether your lawyer failed to adhere to the applicable standard of care and whether you were financially or otherwise injured as a result.